hathibelagal-dev/LEB128/README.md

 # LEB128 Encoder/Decoder

 This package offers easy-to-use methods that let you encode and decode LEB128 data.
-LEB128, which is short **Little Endian Base 128**, is a code compression algorithm that is used in a variety of file formats.
+LEB128, which is short for **Little Endian Base 128**, is a code compression algorithm that is used in a variety of file formats.
 The most well-known are WebAssembly's binary `.wasm` and Android's `.dex` files.

 ## Usage